XerxesViper/ThreatHarvester/README.md

     python -m src.feed_handler
     ```
     *   Schedule this script to run periodically (e.g., daily) to keep the database updated.
-    * * Else If you would like to download the database that has already been created - It can be downloaded using ....
+    *   Else If you would like to download the database that has already been created - It can be downloaded from -

 ## Usage